 From the side navigation bar, select + Create new > Custom SQL view.

 Choose a connection to the data you would like to query.
-Select Choose connection in the side panel, and click on or search for a connection in the dropdown.
+Select Choose connection in the side panel, and select or search for a connection in the dropdown menu.

 If you did not already create a connection, select Add new connection.
 Refer to the connections documentation.

 After you select the connection, a list of tables appears in the side panel, under the schema and database names.
-To see a list of the columns in a table, click on the table name.
+To see a list of the columns in a table, select the table name.
 A list of the columns and their data types appears.

 In the SQL editor, write your SQL query.